thequietlife/cyber-threat-intelligence/assets/notes.md

 Progress update: have been sick so reading this instead.
 Note: analogy robber going from house to house trying to open the front door, sometimes tries a window

+1 June 2023
+Back from a road trip.
+Was talking to my co-driver about The Cuckoo's Egg.